10 Best Vitamins For Eyes

 There is a fatty deposit that forms in blood vessels due to the clogging of consumed-fat.
 These vitamins clear these clogged build-ups within the blood vessels and increase blood supply to the retina to keep them healthy and functioning.
 Omega-3 fats also possess some brilliant anti-inflammatory properties to keep issues such as Diabetic Retinopathy (DR) away.

 There is a condition known as Dry Eye Syndrome.
-Consuming a Mediterranean diet rich in seeds (chia, soy, and flaxseed), nuts, soy, cooking oils such as flaxseed, canola and olive oils, specific fish, etc. can prove to be a great remedy for the Dry Eye Syndrome.
+Consuming a Mediterranean diet rich in seeds (chia, soy, and flaxseed), nuts, soy, cooking oils such as flaxseed, canola and olive oils, specific fish, etc. can prove to be a great remedy for Dry Eye Syndrome.

 9. Lutein and Zeaxanthin